Collaboration with Ranu Mukherjee

 Now not Now was a short dance by Hope Mohr developed and presented in conversation with Mukherjee’s exhibition Shadowtime at Gallery Wendi Norris on June 29, 2017, featuring dancers Karla Quintero and Suzette Sagisi.
 Mukherjee’s dynamic artworks overlay depictions of bodies performing deliberate, urgent actions with expressions of love in an uneasy historical moment.
 Mohr’s choreography responded with embodied explorations of line, gesture, rhythm, and weight.

-HMD worked with Mukherjee to create a performance for the Sanctuary Salon at Fort Mason Chapel, part of the Sanctuary exhibit curated by the FOR-SITE Foundation.
+HMD worked with Mukherjee to create a performance for the Sanctuary Salon at Fort Mason Chapel as part of the Sanctuary exhibit curated by the FOR-SITE Foundation.
 FOR-SITE invited 36 artists from 21 different countries to design contemporary rugs reflecting on sanctuary, offering visitors a multiplicity of perspectives on the basic human need for refuge, protection, and sacred ground; Mukherjee was one of the commissioned artists.